thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

 # **revertCommit**
-> RevertResponse revertCommit()
+> RevertResponse revertCommit(revertCommitRequest)

   Version: 9.2.0.cl or later   Reverts TML objects to a previous commit specified in the API request.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.
+Requires at least edit access to objects.
 In the API request, specify the `commit_id`.
 If the branch name is not specified in the request, the API will consider the default branch configured on your instance.
 By default, the API reverts all objects.
 If the revert operation fails for one of the objects provided in the commit, the API returns an error and does not revert any object.
+For more information, see [Git integration documentation](https://developers.thoughtspot.com/docs/git-integration).

 ### Example